Join the march to end violence against women!

 Sponsoring the walk is another great way to show support!
 Below is a sponsorship form.
 Promote your business or organization at the event.
 All proceeds from this event fund direct client services.

-KCCASA + ISAS improve the quality of services to sexual assault/abuse victims, assist in their recovery, and to work towards the elimination of sexual violence.
+KCCASA + ISAS improve the quality of services to sexual assault and human trafficking /abuse victims, assist in their recovery, and to work towards the elimination of sexual violence.
 KCCASA/ISAS provide free services to Kankakee and Iroquois Counties, including:

 - 24-Hour Crisis Hotline

 - Counseling for victims of all ages, their family, and significant others

 - Support for victims during medical visits and throughout legal proceedings

 - Training for community professionals who deal directly with victims